wlukla/rs-assignments/presentation.md

 ### Array

-Naturally, all Lodash array methods works on... arrays.
+Naturally, all Lodash array methods work on arrays.
 It's probably the biggest collection of Lodash methods, and for good reason.
 It includes methods allowing you to easily get the difference of two arrays `_.difference()`, ensures all values are unique `_.uniq()`, and remove any of them with ease `_.remove()`.
 Just remember that there are some "useless" methods too.
 Examples of such are `_.join()`, `_.reverse()`, and `_.indexOf()` - all of which are natively built into JS in the same form!
 With ES6 this list becomes even longer!

 ### Collection

 Collection, in Lodash vocabulary, seems to be used to reference an object or an array (sometimes even a string).
 And this group includes methods that can be used to work with them.
 Combining the ease-of-use of array methods with objects can be especially useful.
 Of course, such collections even with nice API cannot be considered a data structure on its own.
-E.g. when iterating over an object, you cannot be sure of the order of its properties (like with arrays).
-If real data structures are what you want, then you might have to use a different library (e.g. Immutable.js).
-Otherwise, these methods truly simplify any kind of interaction with objects (arrays have most of these methods built-in).

 ### Date